 Rolande has held leadership positions as Operations Manager in Indonesia in the East Asia and Pacific Region and, most recently, as Country Manager for Rwanda in the Eastern and Southern Africa Region.
 In Indonesia, she managed a trust fund portfolio of over $600M and a healthy IDA portfolio that grew to $7.5B at its peak.
 During her time as Country Manager for Rwanda, Rolande oversaw a 60% increase in the World Bank’s lending program, establishing a robust private sector development reform program and substantially increasing the World Bank’s engagement on climate resilience which includes the first IDA-funded climate operation in Rwanda.
 Leveraging her experience collaborating with the Asian Infrastructure Investment Bank (AIIB) in Indonesia, Rolande facilitated AIIB’s first two operations in Sub-Saharan Africa which brought an additional $200M in co-financing to Rwanda over fiscal years 21-22.

-Before joining the World Bank, Pryce served as legal adviser to the Jamaican government on Public International Law and International Trade issues for more than 10 years; and as an Adjunct Lecturer on Public International Law at the University of the West Indies.
+Prior to joining the World Bank, Rolande worked as legal adviser to the Jamaican Government on Public International Law and International Trade issues and as an Adjunct Lecturer at the University of the West Indies, Mona Campus.

-She holds a master’s degree in Public International Law from the University College of London; a Juris Doctor from the University of Miami and a Bachelor of Science in International Business and Mathematics from the City University of New York.
+A Jamaican national, Rolande Pryce holds a Master’s degree in Public International Law from the University College of London, a Juris Doctor from the University of Miami and a Bachelor of Science in International Business and Mathematics from the City University of New York.